umjoji/umjoji/README.md

-- 👀 I’m interested in data science, machine learning, python, sql, django, and web development
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning HTML, CSS, Django, Python
+- 🌱 I’m currently learning C and Python
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 Reach me @umjoji on Twitter or https://linkedin.com/akanimoh-george